StarKRE22/Atomic/Assets/Plugins/Atomic/Elements/Docs/Functions/InlineFunction.md

 # 🧩 InlineFunction Classes

 The **InlineFunction** classes provide a convenient way to wrap delegates (`Func`) into serializable objects that can be invoked or passed around.
-They are designed to integrate with `IFunction` interface and optionally support **Odin Inspector** attributes for enhanced editor experience.
+They are designed to integrate with `IFunction` and `IValue` interfaces and optionally support **Odin Inspector** attributes for enhanced editor experience.

 ## Key Features
 - **Serialization** – Allows functions to be stored and used as serializable fields.